 Season: December through May

-Crater Lake National Park not only offers thrilling descents but is known for ski lines with unique views downhill towards the lake.
+Crater Lake National Park offers thrilling descents and is known for ski lines with unique views downhill towards the lake.
 Not only are breathtaking views available from anywhere in the park, but there are a variety of trails and terrain for all levels of skiers.
 Whether you’re interested in touring around the lake or ascending Garfield Peak to drop lines in West Bowl or West Chute, you’ll experience its iconic views.
 Keep in mind permits are required here when recreating in avalanche zones.

 Mt.
 Rainier National Park, Washington

-Season: mid-November through Mid April
+Season: mid-November through mid-April

 Skiing at Mt.
 Rainier National Park is exceptionally popular for many reasons.
 A popular destination for many ski mountaineers, Mt.
 Rainier offers challenges for all types of skiers, whether you’re looking for a day trip or an overnight at Camp Muir.
 The most popular track begins at the Longmore parking lot.
 Short daily time slots allow for mitigating crowds on the skin track.
 From Longmire, the trek begins as skiers work their way to Camp Muir.
 Many day adventurers will then turn around painting their lines on the volcano as they go.
 Mt.
 Rainier offers many jaw-dropping panoramic views of the surrounding landscape as well.